The proposed Stranoch 2 wind farm in Dumfries and Galloway is located on a site on a site between New Luce and Barrhill.

-The new application proposes a reduction in the number of turbines at the site from 24 to 20.
-They have a mixture of tip heights and rotor diameters:
+The Stranoch 2 application was submitted in October 2018 and proposes a reduction in the number of turbines at the site from 24 (in the consented wind farm) to 20, with a mixture of tip heights and rotor diameters, to provide a wind farm:

-• have a generating capacity of around 84MW;
+• with a generating capacity of approximately 84MW;

-• meet the average annual domestic electricity requirements of up to 48,000 homes; and
+• that would meet the average annual domestic electricity requirements of approximately 49,000 homes.

 All documentation associated with the planning application will be made available here to download.